 Please contact one of our State Reps to enquire about events near you.

-We are excited to announce that the next biennial National Conference will be held in Paramatta, Friday 20th to Sunday 22nd August 2021.
+Our next biennial National Conference will be held in Paramatta, Friday 19th to Sunday 21st August 2022 (delayed by a year due to Covid restrictions).

 The conference program will be created by our enthusiastic and hardworking conference committee consisting of persons with Albinism, committee members and local members within NSW.